sarwar1227/CGPA-CALC/README.md

 # CGPA-CALC
-CGPA Calculator for IPU Second Semester Exams
+CGPA Calculator for IPU Second Semester Exams using C Language.

 ## `Interface of App`